linda-silva/tagging-draft/docs/index.md

 | **Max Tags per Resource** | 50                          | Azure, AWS                                |

 ### Enforcement
-As defined in this document, there will be required and optional tags for each specific technology.
+As defined in this document, there will be required and optional tags that apply to all technologies, and some that are specific to a particular platform.
 The detailed specifications can be found in the doc for each technology.

 All tagging should be treated as if enforcement is in place through utilities as this will eventually become the case.